ThermalSimulationProgram/McFTP/README.md

 b. cd build
 #### run the program
 c. sudo ./demo XMLFILENAME
-The XMLFILENAME should specify the path to the xml file which describe the settings of the experiment.
+The XMLFILENAME should specify the path to the xml file which describes the settings of the experiment.